Nov 6 2001

-In general, glazes are predominantly formed of a glassy material.
-When it comes to matt and opaque glazes the glassy matrix includes crystalline matter.
-Glass-ceramic glazes contain crystalline matter in large amounts and are intentionally grown in-situ to create unique properties.
-Sometimes a phenomenon called glass-in-glass phase separation produces opacity.
+Typically, glazes are mainly formed from a glassy material.
+With respect to opaque and matt glazes, the glassy matrix contains crystalline matter.
+Large amounts of crystalline matter are present in glass-ceramic glazes, which are purposely grown in-situ to create exclusive properties.
+Occasionally, a phenomenon known as the glass-in-glass phase separation creates opacity.

 Table 1.
 Common components of a ceramic glaze

 Raw and Fritted Glazes

-Glazes are applied to several different substrates, such as sanitaryware, tableware, giftware, electrical porcelain, tiles, refractories and engineering ceramics.
-In addition, they are applied to less common substrates such as graphite and cement.
+Glazes are applied to a number of substrates, such as tableware, sanitaryware, giftware, refractories, tiles, electrical porcelain, and engineering ceramics.
+Additionally, they are applied to cement and graphite, that are less common substrates.

 The Firing of Ceramic Glazes

-Based on the application under consideration, traditional glazes are not fired below the temperature of 950 °C and may be fired up to a temperature of 1430 °C. Although oxidizing conditions are applied in the majority of cases, some products require reducing conditions.
+Depending on the application being considered, conventional glazes are not fired at less than 950 °C but they can be fired up to 1430 °C. Even though oxidizing conditions are used in many cases, certain products still need reducing conditions.

-Since the composition and use of glazes are highly varied there are no fixed properties.
-Glaze may be applied for aesthetic or functional purposes, or both.
-Of the most frequent functional uses, one purpose is to offer an impermeable barrier to an otherwise porous ceramic body, such as the traditional tea cup, while also ensuring a visually aesthetic surface to the item.
+Considering the use and composition of glazes, there are no permanent properties.
+Glazes can also be used for functional or aesthetic purposes, or both.
+Among the most common functional applications, one purpose is to provide an impervious barrier to an otherwise porous ceramic body, such as the conventional tea cup, while simultaneously ensuring a visually aesthetic surface to the item.
+The following properties are considered to be important, based on the application and the types of process/product.

-The chemistry of the base glaze, firing temperature and composition of the chosen color govern the colors available.
+The firing temperature, the chemistry of the base glaze, and the composition of the selected color, control the colors available.

-It is essential for glazes to mature at a suitable temperature and time interval.
-There must also be an appropriate range over which maturity is realized to allow for process variables.
-This governs the choice of glaze, as well as the materials employed to create the glaze batch for a specific product.
+Glazes should mature at an appropriate temperature and time interval.
+A proper range is also required over which maturity can be achieved to enable process variables.
+This not only controls the choice of glaze, but also the materials used for creating the glaze batch, for a particular product.

 Glazes are used in numerous applications, including: